1. Key Characteristics of Irish Wolfhounds

-The Irish wolfhound is a giant sight hound and the tallest of all dog breeds.
-They have long heads and small ears, similar to the ears of a greyhound.
+These dogs have long heads and small ears, similar to the ears of a Greyhound.
 The neck is long and arched, and the tail is long, hangs down and is slightly curved.
 The feet are large and round with arched toes.

 4. Is This the Right Dog for You?

-When outdoors with an Irish wolfhound, remember that they are sight hounds and likely to give chase after small animals that move quickly or appear to be fleeing.
-They should be exercised in fenced or secured areas when outdoors.
+When outdoors with an Irish Wolfhound, remember that they are sight hounds and likely chase small animals that move quickly or appear to be fleeing.
+So exercise yours in fenced or secured areas.

-MEDIUM: Some health issues are very common to the Irish wolfhound, and they include:
+MEDIUM: Some health issues are common to the Irish Wolfhound.